 While some born into privilege might never question their station, HRH Princess Lamia Bint Majid AlSaud – daughter of Prince Majed bin Saud of Saudi Arabia – sees it as her obligation in life to use her resources to help those less fortunate than herself.
 It is what makes her so unique and compelling as a well-known public figure in the Middle East, as she is much more concerned with the welfare of the downtrodden than the superficial trappings of the material world.

 As the Secretary General and member of the Board of Trustees at Alwaleed Philanthropies, Princess Lamia partnered with UNICEF, to which the charitable organization contributed $50 million towards completely eradicating measles and rubella worldwide.
 She also used Alwaleed Philanthropies to support the launch of Wa’iyah Initiative for Women’s Legal Rights, which raises awareness for victims of violence.
-We had the pleasure of interviewing her earlier this year, and spoke to her in-depth about her philanthropic work, which you can read here.
+We had the pleasure of interviewing her last year, which you can read here.